box/developer.box.com/content/guides/embed/ui-elements/preview.md

 - A **clear conversation** button that resets the conversation with Box AI.
 - Citations that appear below the answer if included in the answer.
 - Formatting support that allows requesting Markdown-formatted response, including bullet points or tables.
-- Question history that allows referencing the context to achieve the best responses possible.
+- Question history that allows referencing previous context to achieve the best response possible.
+The question history is kept only during the current session.
 - Suggested questions that appear at the top of the chat by default to assist with the conversation.

 ![Box UI Element with Box AI options enabled](./images/box-ai-ui-element.jpg)